7 Questions to Ask Before You Stop Paying Your Student Loans in Forbearance

 However, if you think it’s unlikely you’ll get eligible employment again, you may want to take advantage of the forbearance period to start paying on the loan.
 At the very least, you should update your income (if you’ve lost your job) on your income-driven repayment plan.

-If you have loans that you took out to get an advanced degree, don’t bank on forgiveness.
+If you have loans that you took out to get an advanced degree, don’t expect to benefit from any type of student loan forgiveness.

-“People with advanced degrees are unlikely to get mass forgiveness, if any forgiveness, from the government because you’re seen as part of a society that has greater upward mobility,” Muszynski said.
+“People with advanced degrees are unlikely to get mass forgiveness, if any forgiveness, from the government because you’re seen as part of a society that has greater upward mobility,” said Steve Muszynski, the founder and CEO of Splash Financial, a student loan refinancing marketplace.

 Although undergrad loan debt may still be eligible for forgiveness, your graduate Plus loans are less likely to be included in a forgiveness plan.
 They’re also likely to have higher interest rates, which means the forbearance period is a good time to be putting a dent in that debt.